Davaadembereliin Nomin-Erdene: Personal life

 Nomin-Erdene began playing chess at the age of 5, only three months later she won her first chess trophy.
 When she was six years old, she got her first medal from international tournament in 2006 Ulan-Ude (Russia).
 Nomin-Erdene was awarded Mongolian best child of the year, Ambassador of young talent, Medal of Chinggis, The best cup of a young prodigy among sportsmen of the year after she became the first-ever World Youth Chess Champion, and Asian Youth Chess Champion in 2010.

-Nomin-Erdene was one of the most successful and popular young athletes in Mongolia from a very young age, award-winning national medals hold national records, and the War of the mind game documentary film by Namuun Zet studio is based on Nomin-Erdene and her Family's life.
-The documentary film "War of the mind game" was awarded the Academy Awards-2012, and is considered one of the most inspiring documentary films in Mongolia showing young talent's lifestyles.
+At a young age, Nomin-Erdene was lauded for her success and saw popularity in Mongolia.
+She won national medals and held national records The documentary film War of the Mind (Namuun Zet studio) was based on Nomin-Erdene and her family's life.
+It received an Academy Award in 2012.

 Currently, she lives in Hungary.
 Since 2013 her family moved to Europe.